farhan065/BRTC-CUET-WEB-APPLICATION-/README.md

 ## ⚙️ Development Stack

-BRTC is built using a modern and efficient development stack that ensures a seamless user experience, secure authentication, and scalable backend functionality.
+BRTC, CUET is built using a modern and efficient development stack that ensures a seamless user experience, secure authentication, and scalable backend functionality.

 ### Frontend
 - **HTML, CSS, JavaScript**: Core technologies for building the structure, styling, and interactivity of the website.